Erotica (song): Background and development

 At first, the singer did not like the songs she had recorded.
 She wanted Erotica to have a raw edge, as if it were recorded in an alley in Harlem, and not a light glossy production, according to Pettibone.
-In the case of the title track, the producer revealed that it underwent "numerous radical changes" during the recording process, with four different version being recorded; Madonna would first sing it one way, and then decide to erase everything and start all over again.
+In the case of the title track, the producer revealed that it underwent "numerous radical changes" during the recording process, with four different versions being recorded; Madonna would first sing it one way, and then decide to erase everything and start all over again.
 Shimkin affirmed that the original version was not "as slinky and sexy and grimy and dirty", until the mixing process; at that stage, the song was still an "experimentation", but when they realized it was going to be the lead single from the album, a "different, darker vibe" was taken on.
 While recording Erotica, Madonna was also working on Sex; for the book, she incorporated a dominatrix alter-ego named Mistress Dita, heavily inspired by German actress Dita Parlo.
 To accompany the book, Madonna had recorded a song titled "Erotic", described by Pettibone as an "ode to S&M".
 However, after actually seeing the book, Pettibone suggested that the singer incorporate the dominatrix theme into the song's lyrics: "'You have all these great stories [in the book]', I told her, 'Why don't you use them in the song?'"
 Madonna left the studio with a copy of Sex with her, came back and recorded her vocals to "Erotica" in a "very dry" way; Pettibone then realized the song "would never be the same again".
 The chorus and bridge were changed entirely and the song's "psyche" became "sexier, more to the point".